 The purposes of the Association are—

-(a) to provide a forum, in Australasia, for the interchange of multi-disciplinary knowledge and skills in all fields relating to Quaternary Studies; and
+(a) to provide a forum, in Australasia, for the exchange of multi-disciplinary knowledge and skills in all fields relating to Quaternary studies; and

+(b) to support students and early career researchers through education, training, and financial sponsorship; and

-and financial sponsorship(b) to promote the dissemination of information and ideas relating to the Quaternary Period; and
+(c) to promote the dissemination and publication of information and ideas relating to the Quaternary System; and

-(c) to arrange or sponsor meetings, conferences and symposia on subjects consistent with the objectives of the Association; and
+(d) to arrange or sponsor meetings, conferences and symposia on subjects consistent with the objectives of the Association; and

-(d) to promote the publication of technical information in the disciplines of Quaternary Studies; and

-(e) to encourage the interchange of those engaged in Quaternary Studies within Australasia and overseas.
+(e) to encourage exchange between those engaged in Quaternary Studies within Australasia and overseas, especially through the International Union for Quaternary Research.

-(f) to encourage education, training, research and development in Quaternary Studies; and

-(g) to publicise the work of the Association.

 10 (5) insert “or is expelled from the organisation as a result of rule 21 (2) (iii).”
 So that the life member is covered by the same rules as other members.

 19 (1) insert “Executive” to define the committee